joszz/Chell-PHP-Portal/README.md

 To have Phalcon work, you will need to add the PSR extension to your php.ini, as described in the Phalcon installation URL.

 ## Apache
-Take a look at the required Apache modules to run this project, and enable these.
+Take a look at the required Apache modules to run this project, and enable those.

 Since this project relies on .htaccess files to work correctly, you will also need to have this setup in your Apache configuration accordingly
 (either only for this project or server wide).